hansgundlach/BioInformaticsR/README.md

 # BioInformaticsR

-A few R scripts for making plots and maps of cancer data I made while at Fred Hutch
+A few R scripts for making plots and maps of esophageal cancer data made at the Fred Hutch Cancer Research Center.